Simon Russell (footballer): Career

 Having made three appearances for Kidderminster up to that point in 2008–09, Russell signed for fellow Conference Premier club York City on a free transfer on 22 August 2008.
 He made his debut a day later as a 54th-minute substitute in a 2–2 draw against Northwich Victoria.
 He suffered from a tight hamstring during York's match against Grays Athletic in December, which resulted in him missing the Histon match.
 He scored his first goal for York directly from a corner kick in a 3–1 defeat to Barrow in the Conference League Cup on 20 January 2009.
 He came on as a substitute in the 2009 FA Trophy Final at Wembley Stadium on 9 May 2009, which York lost 2–0 to Stevenage Borough.
 Russell turned down loan moves to two Conference North clubs in September 2009, as he wanted to stay and fight for his place at York.

 He joined York's Conference Premier rivals Tamworth on 17 September 2009 on a one-month loan, after failing to play any matches for York up to that point in 2009–10.
 The loan was extended until 1 January 2010 in October.
 He returned to York on 19 December 2009 and joined Cambridge United on loan until the end of 2009–10 on 22 January 2010.
 He made his debut in a 1–0 defeat to Crawley Town on 6 February 2010.
 He returned to York at the end of the season after making 17 appearances on loan at Cambridge, and manager Martin Ling said Russell would be offered a permanent contract by the club if he was to be released by York.
 He re-signed for Cambridge permanently on a two-year contract on 10 May.
 Russell started 2010–11 in fine form for Cambridge, scoring his first goal in the 2–2 home draw against Crawley on 17 August and adding four more to lead the club's goalscoring charts in November.

 Russell signed for newly relegated Conference Premier club Lincoln City on 20 July 2011 on a one-year contract after he was made available by Cambridge.
 He finished 2011–12 with 30 appearances and 1 goal for Lincoln before signing for Alfreton Town on a one-year contract on 13 July 2012.
 He signed for Conference North club Gainsborough Trinity on a free transfer on 10 January 2013.

 Russell signed for newly promoted National League club North Ferriby United on 14 June 2016.
-In January 2018 Russel re-joined Gainsborough Trinity.
+In January 2018 Russell re-joined Gainsborough Trinity.

 Russell signed for Tadcaster Albion ahead of the 2020–21 season.
 In June 2022, Russell announced his retirement.